 The large storage tank project was completed in December 2019.
 Increased LNG storage capacity allows IGU to add new customers and IGU continues to install new service lines.
 The completion of the large storage tank project allowed new customers to begin using natural gas in 2020.
 IGU installed approximately 200 service lines in 2020.
-IGU is currently accepting applications for 2021 and connections are being made for the 2021 construction season.
+IGU has installed or is currently installing a total of 312 new service lines during the 2021 construction season.